ManojTGN/AdventOfCode/readme.md

    ```bash
    make clean
    ```

+### 📄 Other Notes
+- From 2015 Day 01 to 2015 Day 07, The Inputs Are Cleaned And HardCoded. :( *Sorry!*
+- 2015 Day 05 Part 2 May throw `Segmentation fault (core dumped)`, Kindly follow the instruction on the 79th line.

 ### 🎉 Progress
   Every Program Is Completed In Order And Placed Under Their `Year/Day(s)` Folder Respectively And With This Table You Can See The Complete Overview Of The Progress From 2015 - 2024.